-Amanda Briggs is a research associate in the Income and Benefits Policy Center at the Urban Institute.
+Amanda Briggs is a senior research associate in the Income and Benefits Policy Center at the Urban Institute.
 Her research focuses on the impact of technology on postsecondary learning, workforce development policy analysis and program evaluation, and employer involvement in education and training.

 Before joining Urban, Briggs was a graduate research assistant at the Ray Marshall Center for the Study of Human Resources, where her research focused on education and training programs that serve economically disadvantaged populations.

 Briggs received her bachelor's degree in political communication from Louisiana State University, as a graduate of the Honors College.
 She earned a master’s in public affairs with a concentration in social and economic policy from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.